mozilla-services/tecken/README.md

 To Get Coding
 -------------

 You need to be able to run Docker.
-In particular an executable `docker-compose`.

 Git clone and then run: